Croatia family holidays – WHERE TO GO IN CROATIA WITH KIDS IN 2026

 According to the U.S. Department of State, it’s two spots ahead of Norway and 117 spots ahead of the United States in terms of overall safety and peace.

 Those who are familiar with the region’s history are aware that Croatia suffered a brutal war with Serbia in the 1990s.
 Because of this, some people still associate the region with instability and violence.
-However, that war ended in 1995, three decades ago.
+However, that war ended in 1995, more than three decades ago.

 Since then, a lot of change has happened, and Croatia now enjoys one of the lowest rates of violent crime in Europe.
 According to Eurostat in 2025, Croatia is the country where you’re least likely to experience violence, vandalism, or witness neighbourhood crime.
 Even in parts of Croatia that are at risk of poverty don’t see any increased crime rates.
 In Greece, in 2023, 23.7% of people reported crime, violence, or vandalism.
 In Croatia, in the same period, only 1.5%.